38 Deposition Tips & FAQs to Avoid a Catastrophe

 There won’t be any depositions if a personal injury case is settled before filing a lawsuit.

-A personal injury lawsuit may be filed immediately, but when a case doesn’t settle, a lawsuit is usually filed 6-12 months after the accident, and the case will begin to move through the court system toward trial.
+A personal injury lawsuit may be filed immediately, but a lawsuit is usually filed 6-12 months after the accident when a case doesn’t settle.
+The case will then begin to move through the court system toward trial.

 Approximately 5-12 months after your lawsuit is filed (and usually 12-24 months before your trial), you and the defendants must appear at a deposition, also called an EBT (Examination Before Trial).